amandabee/newsgames/week02_assignment.md

 # Week 02

-Confirm that you've completed your assignments thus far.
+Confirm that you've completed your assignments thus far:

-[ ] I have my Digital Storage password
+[ ] Digital Storage password
-[ ] I know how to find the URL of a file on digital storage [ ] I modified and deployed a bingo game.
+[ ] find the URL of a file on digital storage
+[ ] modified and deployed a bingo game.

-[ ] I pitched at least two possible game-driven stories [ ] I created a paper prototype for at least one game.
+[ ] pitched at least two possible game-driven stories
+[ ] created a paper prototype for at least one game.

+Start to actually organize the texts you're going to need.
+You should have a fairly complete script by next week.